William Beaudine: Prolific B movie career

-Beaudine was often entrusted with series films, including the Torchy Blane, The East Side Kids, Jiggs and Maggie, The Shadow, Charlie Chan and The Bowery Boys series.
+Beaudine was often entrusted with series films, including the Torchy Blane, The East Side Kids, Jiggs and Maggie, The Shadow, Charlie Chan, and The Bowery Boys series.
 His efficiency was so well known that Walt Disney hired him to direct some of his television projects of the 1950s and had him direct a feature western, Ten Who Dared (1960).
 Beaudine became even busier in TV, directing Naked City, The Green Hornet, and dozens of Lassie episodes.

 His last two feature films, both released in 1966, were the horror-westerns Billy the Kid vs. Dracula (with John Carradine) and Jesse James Meets Frankenstein's Daughter.
-By the end of the decade he was the industry's oldest working professional, having started in 1909.
+His next film was to have been a screen biography of Lupe Vélez, produced by and starring Estelita Rodriguez, but the project died with Rodriguez in 1966 and Beaudine never made another film.
+By the end of the decade William Beaudine was the industry's oldest working professional, having started in 1909.
+His final screen credit was posthumous: The Green Hornet was compiled from the TV series and released as a feature film in 1974.